Ranong province: Climate

 Most of Thailand receives from 1,200 to 1,600 mm of precipitation per year.
 Two provinces, Ranong and Trat, receive more than 4,500 mm a year making them the wettest places in the country.

+For this reason, Ranong is called "Mueang Fon Paet Daet Si" (เมืองฝนแปดแดดสี่, [mɯːaŋ fǒn pɛ̀ːt dɛ̀ːt sìː], lit. 'the city of eight months of rain and four months of sunshine'), meaning it rains for eight months of the year, and only four months are without rain.

 Symbols

 The provincial seal shows a castle on top of a hill, as an aide memoire that King Chulalongkorn (Rama V) once visited Ranong and stayed at the Ratana Rangsan Castle on top of the Niveskiri Hill.
 The number five refers to King Rama V; the castle is Ratana Rangsan Palace; the mountain is Niveshkiri; the royal tray refers to the people of Ranong.

 The provincial slogan is, "Kra Isthmus, mountain grass, cashew nut, mineral water stream, and real pearl of Ranong."

 The provincial tree is the Banaba (Lagerstroemia speciosa), and the provincial flower is the orchid Dendrobium formosum.
+The endemic terrestrial crab Phricotelphusa sirindhorn is the provincial aquatic life.

 Administrative divisions

-Provincial government
+Central government

 Ranong is divided into five districts (amphoe).
-These are further divided into 30 subdistricts (tambon) and 167 villages (muban).
+These are further divided into 30 subdistricts (tambon) and 178 villages (muban).